All you need to know to plan your visit to the London Eye

 • London Eye gift shop: Buy London Eye-related souvenirs, merchandise, etc. It has the same opening hours as the London Eye.

-• Build-A-Bear workshop-Westminster Bridge: Toy apparel, accessories, stuffed animals, etc. Open from 10am to 6pm on weekdays and 10am to 7pm on weekends.
+• Build-A-Bear Workshop - Westminster Bridge: Toy apparel, accessories, stuffed animals, etc. Open from 10am to 6pm on weekdays and 10am to 7pm on weekends.

 • London Souvenir: A good place to buy gifts near the London Eye.
 Open 24 hours.